Katy Trail: Days 1-2-3

 Day 1: Bike Shuttle to The Katy Trial State Park Rock Island Spur Trail Head

 Catching the bike shuttle in St. Charles was the perfect start to our adventure, as we rode out to the Rock Island Spur near Kansas City ready to hit the trail.
 We loaded up with two other couples also planning to bike the Katy Trail back to St. Charles, creating an instant camaraderie.
 After a quick gas stop, we continued on, dropping the other couples off on the Katy Trail before continuing on to the Rock Island Trail head, setting out ourselves.
 The trail was smooth, packed limestone, making for an enjoyable ride in good condition.
 As rain clouds gathered overhead, we optimistically thought we could beat the storm, but unfortunately, the skies opened up and we were soaked for the last two hours, battling heavy rain all the way back.
 We found our hotel (48.5 miles later) in Windsor MO, it would be our hotel for the next two nights.
+At first glance my thought it was just another roadside motel until we asked the lady at checkin how do we do laundry?
+Her response was perfect; I will give you a basket, you fill it up and return them cleaned.
+Yes you heard correctly.
+We then asked for a dinner recommendation and she gave one and said…I will give you a ride.
+This lady just scored a 10/10 on the recommendation list.
+The following day more laundry service and another dinner reservation.
+Although this time we road our bike to the restaurant.
+We all agreed, we definitely need to tip this lady well.
+I picked up a card, we all signed it and threw a wad of cash in the envelope.
+She almost cried when I gave it to her.
+So if you are ever in Clinton and need a great motel with great service, stay at the Windsor Crossroads Motel.

 Day 2: Windsor to Clinton and back to Windsor